yanickrochon/co-efficient/README.md

 ### TODO

-* **More testing!** : There is a 89% branch coverage, and this number can be improved by adding more unit testing.
-It is not as solid as I'd like it to be.
-For example, there *may* be use cases that are not convered in the tests that could make the parser, or the compiler fail, or make the renderer engine behave abnormally.
 * **Optimizations** : The compiler is trying to optimize the template as best as it can, and the result is quite good so far.
 But it *can* be improved!
 Also, rendering the template rely a lot on data contexts and some shortcuts can be made to improve performance there also.